DCEM: A deep complementary energy method for solid mechanics: Result

 The loss function of the strong form of displacement in PINNs is

 where we set $\lambda_{1}=\lambda_{2}=1$.
-The strong form of the PINNs stress function does not use a penalty function to satisfy the boundary conditions but uses an admissible stress function consistent with the DCM to satisfy the force boundary conditions, so there are no additional hyperparameters in the strong form of PINNs stress function and DCM.
-The strong form of PINNs stress function and DCM both assume $\alpha=0.0005$.
+The strong form of the PINNs stress function does not use a penalty function to satisfy the boundary conditions but uses an admissible stress function consistent with the DCEM to satisfy the force boundary conditions, so there are no additional hyperparameters in the strong form of PINNs stress function and DCEM.
+The strong form of PINNs stress function and DCEM both assume $\alpha=0.0005$.